zemian/zemian.github.io/source/_posts/2021/11-14-local-wordpress.md

 ## The WordPress Install and Setup

-1. Download [WordPress](https://wordpress.org/download/#download-install) and unzip it under `$HOME/wordpress`
+1. Download [WordPress](https://wordpress.org/download/#download-install) and unzip it under the DocumentRoot folder (eg: `/usr/local/var/www/`).
+You should have the `/usr/local/var/www/wordpress` directory after complete.

-2. Open a command prompt Terminal and cd into the directory and start the built-in PHP web server:

-    ```
-    cd $HOME/wordpress
-    php -S localhost:3000
-    ```

-3. Open a browser and visit [http://localhost:3000/](http://localhost:3000/).
+3. Open a browser and visit `http://localhost:8080/wordpress`.
 This is where your "famous 5-minute installation" starts.
 Follow the prompt through several pages to get your WordPress up and running.
 I will give you some basic examples to get started:

     1. A language selection page will greet you.
 Select `English (United States)` and then press "Continue" button.
     2. Next is an info page telling you that you need the database information to complete the setup.
 Press "Let's go" button.